lipiecki/PostForecasts.jl/docs/src/index.md

 - **Leverages forecaster diversity via averaging**

-We believe that following these three principles allowed us to develop a robust tool for computing probabilistic forecasts that combines ease of use, high accuracy, fast results and good interpretability of the results.
+We believe that following these three principles allowed us to develop a robust tool for computing probabilistic forecasts that combines ease of use, high accuracy, fast results and good interpretability.
 This makes **PostForecasts.jl** an attractive choice for both academic and industrial applications.

 ## Quick start

-### New types
+### Dedicated types
 **PostForecasts.jl** introduces `PointForecasts` and `QuantForecasts` types for storing time series data along with point and probabilistic forecasts respectively.

 ### Postprocessing models